hipe/tmx/basic/README.md

-this skylab sidesystem called "basic" ("[ba]") houses those general reusable data-structures and simple behavioral classes generic enough to be reused arcross skylab projects. examples are tree-ish and table-ish concerns. (note that the *most* frequently used data-structures are housed not here but in the omnipresent [co] for convenience.)
+this skylab sidesystem called "basic" ("[ba]") houses those general reusable data-structures and simple behavioral classes generic enough to be reused arcross skylab projects.

+note that the *most* frequently used data-structures are housed not here but in the omnipresent [co] for convenience.

 the namespace immediately below the "Basic" module is reserved strictly for such structures & concepts -- generally they are nouns.